Local History and Genealogy Resources at your Fingertips!

 Immigration Records:

 Library and Archives Canada produces microfilm copies of immigration which you can request through Interlibrary Loan.
-Visit the following sites and note the reel numbers you would like to request:
+Visit the following sites and note the reel numbers you would like to request, and view them on our microform reader in the Local History Room at the Lakeshore Branch:

 Border Entries: 1908-1918 | 1919-1924 | 1925-1935